 Tinder and kindling are not the same thing, but you do need both to start a roaring fire – and sustain it.
 Being able to understand exactly what each element of fire-making is and does, you will be better equipped to get a campfire going no matter what weather elements you are battling.

-Even if you have in your possession a hardy lighter and water resistant matches, you will still need tinder and kindling to get a steady fire going.
-Using friction to start a fire is a lot more difficult than it may appear on any survival reality series.
+Even if you have in your possession a hardy lighter and water-resistant matches, you will still need tinder and kindling to get a steady fire going.
+Using friction to start a fire is a lot more difficult than it may appear in any survival reality series.

 Best Natural Types of Tinder

 - Dry Grass